Policy 5.1.1 —Admissions and Registration

 B. Appeal for Admissions Denials

-If the applicant does not agree with the Director’s determination, within five (5) calendar days following the receipt of the Director’s determination, the applicant may file a written appeal with the President.
+If the applicant does not agree with the Registrar’s determination, within five (5) calendar days following the receipt of the Registrar’s determination, the applicant may file a written appeal with the President.
 The President shall conduct an “on the record review” and shall make a determination within ten (10) calendar days after receipt of the applicant’s written appeal.
 The President’s decision is final.

 Registration is complete when all fees are paid or deferred by the Business Office and the student is issued a receipt.
 It is the responsibility of the instructor to ensure that each of his/her students is actually attending the correct class and section number.